nitishchandrapatil/westwingnow/README.md

     Move to the "Test" directory by using command "cd /westwingnow/Tests"  and run a command robot addCart.robot.
 Here addCart is the name of the our Test project.

+    There is another way to test by running below command

+docker run --rm -v ${pwd}:/robot robottest  /robot/Tests/addCart.robot

+Here ${pwd} is the path of the robot project